openvinotoolkit/open_model_zoo/demos/security_barrier_camera_demo/README.md

 This demo showcases Vehicle and License Plate Detection network followed by the Vehicle Attributes Recognition and License Plate Recognition networks applied on top of the detection results.
 You can use a set of the following pre-trained models with the demo:
+* `vehicle-license-plate-detection-barrier-0106` or
-* `vehicle-license-plate-detection-barrier-0106`, which is a primary detection network to find the vehicles and license plates
+* `vehicle-license-plate-detection-barrier-0123`, which are primary detection networks to find the vehicles and license plates
 * `vehicle-attributes-recognition-barrier-0039`, which is executed on top of the results from the first network and reports general vehicle attributes, for example, vehicle type (car/van/bus/track) and color
 * `license-plate-recognition-barrier-0001` or `license-plate-recognition-barrier-0007`, which is executed on top of the results from the first network